Welcome

 A well‑drafted agreement for lease will typically specify:

-• The form of the lease to be granted (often annexed in draft).
+• The agreed form lease to be granted (annexed in full).

-• Remedies for delay or failure to satisfy conditions.
+• Remedies for delay or failure to satisfy conditions, including specific performance (where appropriate), damages, termination, and allocation of costs.

 Enforceability and Remedies